Lesko Stone

 The Lesko Stone (Kamień Leski) is a distinctive rock formation in the forest near the city of Lesko in the Bieszczady Mountains in Poland.
 It is most likely a result of glacial movements in the area and the whole formation is believed to have been carried to the present site by a glacier.
 The stone is over 65 ft tall and is entirely a work of erosion.
 Its peculiar shape was further pronounced as the area was a small rock quarry in past centuries.
 Despite being an environmentally protected site it is often scaled by climbers and outdoor enthusiasts.
 It can be reached by following a lengthy tourist trail from Lesko or from a road roughly 300 ft away.

+Despite its name, it is located in the village of Glinne.

 Folklore

 The stone is an important aspect of local culture with a number of legends related to its shape and origin.
 The most popular of those is related to the 16th century church in Lesko which claims the stone is a remnant of a failed attempt by the devil to destroy Christianity in the area.
 A variation of this story links the stone to a number of monasteries in the area.
 Many more legends exist and some of them are told on plaques currently fixed to the stone.